JasonCPark/StarCraftAI/README.md

 - Download this repo and place the files in the BWAPI directory.
 - Build FourPool.sln in Microsoft Visual Studio.

-The already compiled DLL is also available in this repository.
+The already compiled DLL is also available in this repository in Release/FourPool.dll.

 - Copy the DLL (FourPool.dll) to bwapi-data/AI/ in your Starcraft directory.
 - Run ChaosLauncher (as admin) found inside your BWAPI directory.